Orientalent/guidelines/apply-personal-number.md

 ##### Before taking the photo, you need to pay the card production fee according to the payment method specified in the letter.
 Approximate 400 kroner.

 ##### Then go to "Skattekontoret" again to take a picture.
 After about 2 months, you can get an ID card.
 Then apply for a bank card with your ID card.
-Send the bank card number to Ola and cc to CJ by E-mail.
+Send your bank account number to admin@orientalent.se by E-mail.